How long will my money last in retirement?

 Take Control of What You Can

-Retirement planning is complex.
+Retirement investing and planning is complex.
 The number of variables involved is in the hundreds.
 And many of those factors are out of your control, such as how long you’ll live, inflation, tax rates, and the performance of global financial markets.

 Given that, it’s important to understand that the question “How long will my money last?” isn’t one with a clear or absolute answer.
 No financial planner can look over your accounts and tell you, “It’ll last 22.4 years.”